btmonier/vidger/README.md

 Getting help
 ------------
-For additional information on these functions, please see the given documentation in the `ggviseq` package by adding the `?` help operator before any of the given functions in this package or by using the `help()` function.
+For additional information on these functions, please see the given documentation in the `vidger` package by adding the `?` help operator before any of the given functions in this package or by using the `help()` function.